sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/hals/ACQdocs.md

 3. Tabor Digitizer (Digitizer).
 4. VNA

-For using any of 2 key compoenet are required:
+For using any of these device, 2 key components are required:

 1. Qcodes driver through YAML.
 2. Processor.